Congratulations in Italian: 20+ Phrases for Every Occasion

 If you’ve studied Italian for a little while already, chances are you’ve come across words like auguri, felicitazioni, and complimenti.
 Depending on the context, you might have assumed they also translate to “congratulations”.

-In fact, they all work best in different situations.
+All three can overlap with “congratulations”, but they work best in different situations.

 When to Use Complimenti for Congratulations in Italian